benjaminFaguer/Stata_ODK/index.md

 This repository contains do-files and a few csv files used for project configuration.
 The do-files are designed to perform the following tasks:

-* Downloading data automatically from an ODK Aggregate instance. :white_check_mark:
+* Downloading data automatically from an ODK Aggregate instance. ✅
-* Label and shape the data from `csv` to `dta` using the Stata program `odkmeta`. :construction:
+* Label and shape the data from `csv` to `dta` using the Stata program `odkmeta`. 🚧
-* Merge all forms in a comprehensive dataset. :construction:
-Markdown is a lightweight and easy-to-use syntax for styling your writing.
+* Merge all forms in a comprehensive dataset. 🚧 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for

 ### How to use